-I’m a pretty obsessive list maker and goal setter, but in 2017 I tried to chill out a bit.
+I’m a pretty obsessive goal setter, but in 2017 I tried to chill out a bit.
 It was a big year for me, starting with TDF and moving back to Melbourne after almost five years of living in Jordan and Japan.
-I wanted to settle in, invest my time in the new role, as well as reconnect with family and friends, and just see how things went – maybe all that ‘be in the present’ mindfulness banter had rubbed off!
-On second thought, it probably hasn’t – as the wonderful School of Life ‘Philosophy Salon: Past, Present, Future’ event recently at NGV Triennial made clear.
+I wanted to settle in, invest my time in the new role, as well as reconnect with family and friends.
+And… just see how things went – maybe all that ‘be in the present’ mindfulness banter had rubbed off!
+On second thought, it probably hasn’t – as the wonderful School of Life ‘Philosophy Salon: Past, Present, Future’ event recently at NGV Triennial made all the more clear.

 I’m also quite a critical thinker/evaluator so I feel that there’s lots for me to learn and improve on in 2018.
 To be honest, I’ve got 30+ goals for the year ahead (jotted in the front of a new journal)!
 But, being conscious of my tendency to go over word limits (sorry Lucy!), below are my three major 2018 resolutions…

 I grew up on a small farm in Western Victoria.
 I have vivid summer memories of walking through crisp paddocks as gigantic crickets scurried into networks of drought cracks – on my way to collect hay from a precariously shrinking stack.

 Later, living and working in Jordan (one of the driest countries on Earth) gave me further first-hand insight into our current reliance on productive seasons, especially among people who had little financial ability to ‘weather the bad years’.
 But it hasn’t been until more recently – reading the brilliant articles of George Monbiot, watching Al Gore’s latest ‘An Inconvenient Sequel’, as well as joining friends involved in local not-for-profit Climates for seminars and events – that I have started to really comprehend the increasingly dire need to combat climate change.